Add SSO with Microsoft Entra using SAML 2.0

 • Service Provider – An application that relies on an Identity Provider for authentication.

-In the following guide, we will setup Microsoft Entra as the Identity Provider for your application which will be acting as a Service Provider using the SAML component.
+In the following guide, we will set up Microsoft Entra as the Identity Provider for your application, which will use the SAML component to act as a Service Provider.

 Contents